muhaochen/seq_ppi/README.md

     CuDNN
     Keras 2.2.4

 ./binary contains the implementation for the binary prediction task.
+This includes scripts to run on three datasets: Yeast, Human and multi-species.
 ./type contains that for the interaction type prediction task.
 ./regression contains that for the binding affinity prediction task.
 Each folder is attached with a **run.sh** to show how to run the evaluation program.